-Rashes, bumps, dry patches... they all start to look like the same skin conditions, but which one can it be?
+Rashes, bumps, and dry patches, all start to look like the same skin conditions, but which one can it be?
 How can we relieve our itchiness properly?

-Two of the most common skin conditions, eczema and rosacea, seem to have a lot of similarities, but there are actually a lot of differences between the two.
+Two of the most common skin conditions: eczema & rosacea, seem to have a lot of similarities, but have differences that require specialized treatments.
 Knowing the difference is important in how to treat our skin when we have certain flare-ups.
 So what are the differences between eczema and rosacea?

-Having a doctor prescribe you oral medication: There are some oral antibiotics you may take to reduce the redness, itchiness, and skin bumps.
-If you are interested in taking antibiotics, you may speak to your doctor so that they may prescribe you with the correct medication perfect for your body.
+Have a doctor prescribe you oral medication: There are some oral antibiotics you may take to reduce the redness, itchiness, and skin bumps.
+If you are interested in taking antibiotics, you may speak to your doctor so that they will prescribe you the correct medication perfect for your body.

 Avoid certain foods: Foods with histamine can cause red blood vessels to dilate, which leads to a rosacea outbreak.
 Sometimes gluten and shellfish can lead to eczema outbreaks.
-This does not mean you have to completely remove these types of food from your diet, but to maybe try to eat in moderation.
+This does not mean you have to completely remove these types of food from your diet but try to eat in moderation.